Charles Burchfield: Creator of Symbolism in Art

 "Childhood's Garden" by Charles Burchfield 1917

-In 1917, Burchfield devised a series of symbols to represent moods, sounds, movement, and sensations:
+In 1917, Burchfield devised a series of symbols to represent emotions, sounds, movement, and sensations:

 "Fear" Motif Sketch by Charles Burchfield 1917 - From His Sketchbook "Conventions For Abstract Thoughts"